Silhouette CAMEO Review

-The Silhouette Cameo does not have the muscle to power through materials like balsa wood or leather, but it is an excellent die cutter for most crafting projects.
-Not every crafter has an interest in an industrial-strength die cutting machine, and the Cameo is a great fit for them.
+The Silhouette CAMEO does not have the muscle to power through materials like balsa wood or leather, but it is an excellent die cutter for most crafting projects.
+Not every crafter wants an industrial-strength die-cutting machine, but for those who want a basic die cutter, the Silhouette CAMEO may be a great fit.

-You make designs for this die cutting machine with Silhouette Studio, the software that is included with the machine.
 Silhouette Studio makes it easy to create original designs with drag-and-drop tools that help you move, resize and add texture to your images.
-If you don't want to make your own designs for cutting, you can purchase premade designs from the Silhouette Online Store, which has thousands of them.
-Each Cameo comes with 51 designs to get you started.
+If you don't want to make your own designs, you can purchase premade designs from the Silhouette Online Store, which has thousands.
+Each CAMEO comes with 50 designs to get you started.

-Weighing in at 12 pounds, this machine falls somewhere in the middle of the pack for portability.
-There is no onboard tool storage or carrying handle, which makes it a little less convenient for travel.
-That doesn't mean you can't take it out of the house.
-You just need the right bag.
-The official wheeled Cameo tote is available on the Silhouette website, but another bag might do just as well if you are concerned with both portability and price.
-We love that you do not need to bring your computer along to cut with this unit.
-An SD card is sufficient.
+This die-cut machine falls somewhere in the middle of the pack for portability.
+There is some onboard tool storage but there's no carrying handle, which makes it less convenient for travel.
+That doesn't mean you can't take it out of the house; you just need the right bag.
+The official CAMEO tote is available on the Silhouette website.
+With a flash drive, you don’t need to bring your computer along.

-As mentioned, the Silhouette Cameo, like its predecessor the SD, is not really designed for cutting heavy-duty items.
+The Silhouette CAMEO is not designed well for cutting heavy-duty items.
 It is made to cut drawing paper, vinyl, postcards, scrapbooking paper and photo paper.
-It can handle a few other things, but it is geared primarily for cardstock – cardstock with up to a 90-pound rating to be exact.
-If you plan to branch out into other areas of crafting at some point, you may want to invest in a sturdier die cutting machine.
+It can handle a few other materials but is geared primarily for cardstock – cardstock with up to a 90-pound rating to be exact.
+If you plan to branch out into other areas of crafting at some point, you may want to invest in a sturdier die-cutting machine.

-Silhouette Cameo is not terribly versatile in terms of its capabilities either.
-It can cut – and cut well – but it is not designed to pierce, engrave or emboss.
-This is one of the die cutting machines we looked at that can draw, though.
-That capability has a number of applications in crafting, which might go without saying.
+Silhouette CAMEO is not versatile in terms of its capabilities.
+It can cut well, but it is not designed to pierce, engrave or emboss.
+This is one of the die-cutting machines we reviewed that can draw though, which opens up a range of possibilities in crafting.

-Although it is not our favorite die cutting machine, the Silhouette Cameo may become yours.
-It is the perfect tool for crafters with certain interests.
-This die cut machine does not tackle a wide range of materials.
-It does not engrave, emboss or pierce.
-It does give you a wonderful outlet for most of your craft cutting ideas, though.
-Use the Silhouette Cameo to have fun making custom clothing, cards, magnets and more.
+Although it is not our favorite die-cutting machine, the simplicity of the Silhouette CAMEO is appealing.
+It does not tackle a wide range of materials or tasks, including engraving, embossing and piercing, but it gives you a wonderful outlet for most of your craft-cutting ideas.
+You can use the Silhouette CAMEO to make custom clothing, cards and more.